SMP: Reusable Score-Matching Motion Priors for Physics-Based Character Control

 Quantitative results are summarized in Table~\ref{tab:single_clip}, with learning curves provided in \Cref{fig:motion_imitation_learning_curve_selected}.
 While AMP exhibits strong imitation performance, it requires retaining the reference motion data throughout policy training.
-In comparison, SMP accurately reproduces a diverse range of skills, including highly dynamic ones, and demonstrates imitation accuracy and sample efficiency comparable to AMP, all without relying on reference data during training.
+In comparison, SMP accurately reproduces a diverse range of skills, including highly dynamic behaviors, such as backflip, and exhibits comparable imitation accuracy and sample efficiency to AMP, all without requiring access to the reference data during training.
 Across skills, SMP consistently outperforms SMILING and AMP-Frozen.
-AMP-Frozen, which attempts to remove AMP’s data dependency by simply substituting a pre-trained discriminator, proves inadequate for motion imitation and results in severely degraded behaviors.
-DeepMimic benefits from explicit phase synchronization and attains lower tracking errors on certain motions.
-However, SMP still performs competitively.
-DeepMimic's performance degrades on challenging motions such as spinkick and cartwheel, where disabling pose termination leads some runs to converge to suboptimal local solutions.
+AMP-Frozen, which attempts to remove AMP’s data dependency by simply using a fixed pre-trained discriminator, is unable to accurately reproduce the desired motions.
+The tracking-based DeepMimic benefits from explicit synchronization between the reference motion and the policy, and thereby attains lower tracking errors on certain motions.
+However, SMP still performs competitively to this tracking-based method.
+DeepMimic's performance degrades on some challenging motions such as spinkick and cartwheel, where disabling pose-error termination leads to some training runs converging to suboptimal behaviors.